chaos-mesh/website/docs/chaosctl-tool.md

 ### Generate TLS certs for Choasd

 To secure the communication between Chaosd and Chaos-controller-manager services, Chaos Mesh recommends enabling mTLS mode.
 Chaosctl can easily generate TLS certificates via the command line.
-In different scenarios, Chaosctl can execute commands through the following two options.
+Chaosctl can execute commands through different scenarios in the following scenarios.

 **Scenario 1**: Nodes running chaosctl can access the Kubernetes cluster and ssh to the physical machine

-In this scenario, the operation steps are as follows:
+In this scenario, execute the following command to complete the following operations:

-1. Using `chaosctl pm init` command:
+- Command: Using `chaosctl pm init` command:

    ```bash
    ./chaosctl pm init pm-name --ip=123.123.123.123 -l arch=amd64,anotherkey=value
    ```

-   This command performs the following actions:
+- Action: This command performs the following actions:

    - generate the required certificates for Chaosd with one click and save them to the corresponding physical machine.
    - create the corresponding `PhysicalMachine` resource in the Kubernetes cluster.

 For more information and examples of this feature, please refer to `chaosctl pm init -h`.

 **Scenario 2**: Nodes running chaosctl can access the Kubernetes cluster, but cannot ssh to the physical machine